SAllieW/Text-Analysis-Assignment/Analyzing Text Analysis.md

  By allowing the reader to shift their perspective, AntConc and topic modeling open the door to forming new insights into texts.
 They can be great tools when used in conjunction with more critical modes of analysis.
 Though it may be all too easy to use what Tressie McMillan Cottom calls, "quantitative textual analysis that is very popular with powerful actors precisely because it does not theorize power relations," these tools can greatly assist one's research methods so long as said researcher engages critically with them.

- I've decided to use DIGH5000's January 12th readings on text analysis as my corpus in order to venture a commentary on the ideas surrounding text analysis itself.
+ I've decided to use DIGH5000's January 12th readings on text analysis as my corpus in order to venture a commentary on the texts addressing text analysis itself.

 ##AntConc